GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Such a value could for instance be sent in an HTTP/3 response header, and as long as it is unique within the connection and avoids collision with any client-initiated stream ID values, it could still be used to multiplex data associated with different HTTP/3 traffic and different WebTransport sessions carried on the same connection.
 Then by choosing the same server-chosen session ID for all the connections, the server would be able to use the same channel to carry the identical complete datagrams, including the server-chosen Session ID, to multiple receivers that the server asks to join the same channel.
 Such a change could either replace the current client-chosen definition for Session ID in server-to-client datagrams, or could add new HTTP/3 frame types that allow a server-chosen Session ID when the client has advertised support for this extended functionality.

+## Moving Clients Between Channels {#moving-clients-between-channels}

+MC_LEAVE and MC_RETIRE take effect immediately when processed by the receiver.
+These frames do not provide a mechanism for draining a channel up to a packet-number boundary.

+A server that wants to minimize loss when moving receivers away from a channel SHOULD stop scheduling new data on the old channel before sending MC_LEAVE or MC_RETIRE, or provide any required replacement data over the associated unicast connection or another channel.

+For example, when switching receivers from one channel to another, a server can stop sending new application data that is important for those receivers on the old channel, send any transition data on the unicast connection or the new channel, and then send MC_LEAVE or MC_RETIRE for the old channel.

 ## Graceful Degradation {#graceful-degradation}